Should I Rent My House Or Sell In North Carolina?

 • Managing lease, payments, and legal compliance

-Owning both a primary residence and a rental means managing:
+Owning a primary home and a rental property means a number of responsibilities, including:

 What Are Your Future Plans for the Property?